Kong/docs.konghq.com/app/konnect/network-resiliency.md

 Normally, the data plane maintains a persistent connection with the control plane.
 The data plane sends a heartbeat to the control plane every 30 seconds to keep the connection alive.
-If it receives no answer, it tries to reconnect to the control plane node after a 5-10 second delay.
+If it receives no answer, it tries to reconnect to the control plane after a 5-10 second delay.

 ### What types of data travel between the {{site.konnect_saas}} control plane and the data planes, and how?